xiaoxianyu-office/mm/Mobs/Options.md

 ```

 #### HealOnReload
-Allows non-respawning mobs to heal once the chunk they are in gets reloaded.
+Allows non-despawning mobs to heal once the chunk they are in gets reloaded.
 Defaults to `false`.
 ```yml
 Options:
   HealOnReload: false